Praneshchow/E-commerce-client/README.md

 Git Remote set: `git remote set-url origin ...link...`

+You can check your remote location: `git remote -v`

 Create your own repository.
 Then set the remote location of your repository.

 ## React Project Run